vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/b2b-setup/querying-b2b-order-statuses.md

 updatedAt: "2024-03-04T19:09:55.157Z"
 ---

-> ⚠️The Querying B2B order statuses app has been deprecated in favor of the [B2B Orders History](https://developers.vtex.com/docs/apps/vtex.b2b-orders-history) app.
+> ⚠️This guide uses the B2B Orders app, which has been deprecated in favor of the [B2B Orders History](https://developers.vtex.com/docs/apps/vtex.b2b-orders-history) app.
 Although this app has limited support, we strongly recommend you update your store theme with the [B2B Suite](https://developers.vtex.com/docs/apps/vtex.b2b-suite) app to keep up with the component's evolution.

 In a B2B business model, your company and your partners may need to share selected information, such as order statuses.
 This is necessary when you want to show the status of external orders — orders made outside VTEX — to customers on your ecommerce, for example.